 By "trans-ish," I mean that there's some speculative element tied up with the character's identity in a way that makes it hard to say they're really just trans, but not in a way that I found othering or problematic, or I wouldn't be recommending it.

-★ Freshwater by Akwaeke Emezi (enby author!)
+★ Freshwater by Akwaeke Emezi (non-binary author!)

 ★ Ancillary Justice and its sequels by Ann Leckie

-The protagonist of this series was once an AI that inhabited a space ship and, simultaneously, a large host of (stolen) human bodies, until the ship and all but one of those bodies were destroyed.
+The protagonist of this series was once an AI that inhabited a spaceship and, simultaneously, a large host of (stolen) human bodies, until the ship and all but one of those bodies were destroyed.
 The series offers a really unique handling of gender and its role in culture from the perspective of a character who truly just doesn't care about it (their own or anyone else's) the way humans usually do.
 It's also just an all-around excellent space opera.

 ★ Bone Dance by Emma Bull